 At this stage of the JSR-331 development, the only way for a user to utilize search strategies different from the default one is to become implementation dependent.
 For example, if an implementation provides a BoundBacktrackingSearchStrategy as a subclass of "javax.constraints.impl.search.AbstractSearchStrategy", then to use this strategy a user may write:

-[Notes for Reviewers.
-As the standard evolves and more implementations offer more common search strategies, they will be added to the standard Solver interface (it is similar to addition of more global constraints to the Problem interface).
-The following search strategies are considered as optional strategy-candidates to be added to the standard down on the road:
+Note.
+As the standard evolves and more implementations offer more common search strategies, they will be added to the standard Solver interface.